laberning/openrowingmonitor/docs/physics_openrowingmonitor.md

 Again, the presence of &Delta;t would make this alculation of &alpha; volatile.
 From a more robust perspective, we approach &alpha; as the the second derivative of the function between *time since start* and the angular position &theta;, where we use a robust regression algorithm to determine the function and thus the second derivative.

-Summarizing, both Angular Velocity &omega; and Angular Acceleration &alpha; are determined through the same regression algorithm, where the first derivative of the function represents the Angular Velocity &omega; and the second derivative represents the Angular Acceleration &alpha;.
+Summarizing, both Angular Velocity &omega; and Angular Acceleration &alpha; are determined through the same regression algorithm based on the derivatives of the function between *time since start* and the angular position &theta;, where the first derivative of the function represents the Angular Velocity &omega; and the second derivative represents the Angular Acceleration &alpha;.

 ### Determining the "drag factor" of the flywheel

 In the recovery phase, the only force exerted on the flywheel is the (air-/water-/magnetic-)resistance.
-Thus we can calculate the Drag factor of the Flywheel based on the drag-based deceleration through the recovery phase [[1]](#1).
+Thus we can calculate the *drag factor of the flywheel* based on deceleration through the recovery phase [[1]](#1).
 This calculation is performed in the `markRecoveryPhaseCompleted()` function of `engine/Flywheel.js`.

 A first numerical approach is presented by through [[1]](#1) in formula 7.2a:

 > $$ k = - I \* {&Delta;&omega; \over &Delta;t} * {1 \over &Delta;&omega;^2} $$

 Where the resulting k should be averaged across the rotations of the flywheel.
-The downside of this approach is that it introduces &Delta;t in the drag calculation, making this calculation potentially volatile.
-Our practical experience based on testing confirms this.
+The downside of this approach is that it introduces &Delta;t in the divider of the drag calculation, making this calculation potentially volatile.
+Our practical experience based on testing confirms this valatility.
 An alternative numerical approach is presented by through [[1]](#1) in formula 7.2b:

 > $$ k = -I \* {&Delta;({1 \over &omega;}) \over &Delta;t} $$

 Where this is calculated across the entire recovery phase.
-Again, the presence of &Delta;t potentially introduces a type of undesired volatility.
-Testing has shown that even when &Delta;t is chosen to span the entire recovery phase reliably, reducing the effect of single values of *CurrentDt*, the calculated drag factor is still too unstable to be used as is: it typically requires averaging across strokes to prevent drag poisoning.
+Again, the presence of &Delta;t in the divider potentially introduces a type of undesired volatility.
+Testing has shown that even when &Delta;t is chosen to span the entire recovery phase reliably, reducing the effect of single values of *CurrentDt*, the calculated drag factor is more stable but still is too unstable to be used as is: it typically requires averaging across strokes to prevent drag poisoning.

 To make this calculation more robust, we again turn to regression methods (as suggested by [[7]](#7)).
-By transforming formula 7.2 to the definition of the slope of a line, we get the following:
+We can transform formula 7.2 to the definition of the slope of a line, by doing the following:

 > $$ { k \over I } = {&Delta;({1 \over &omega;}) \over &Delta;t} $$